In This Article

 Babies with aneuploidy will have missing or extra chromosomes in their genes.
 This increases their risk of developing certain health conditions.5

-“In pregnant women, first-trimester and second-trimester screening can help you decide whether or not to continue with DNA testing for diagnostic purposes,” she adds.
+Other inherited conditions can be screened using these tests.
+Some examples include blood, metabolic, and endocrine disorders.
+In pregnant women, first-trimester and second-trimester screening can help you decide whether or not to continue with DNA testing for diagnostic purposes.

 It enables your doctor to pinpoint the specific illness your child may have.

-According to Dr. Mira, doctors usually request a cell-free fetal DNA test if they think your baby has chromosomal abnormalities.
+Doctors usually request a cell-free fetal DNA test if they think your baby has chromosomal abnormalities.
 The test is performed by collecting fetal cells through the mother’s blood.

 At-home DNA testing kits are non-invasive and require a cheek swab sample.
 They also come with directions that are easy to follow.

-Depending on your chosen test, the price ranges from $400 to $2,000.
+Depending on your chosen test, the price ranges from $100 to over $1,000.

 It’s best that you talk to a doctor before making any decisions.
-They can guide you on the next steps and suggest DNA tests that you can take during pregnancy.
+They can guide you on the next steps and suggest DNA tests you can take during pregnancy.

 Prenatal paternity testing may be necessary if you need to prove or disprove a child’s paternity while you’re still pregnant.
-But if you’re not in a rush, then you can wait until the baby is born.
+But if you’re not in a rush, you can wait until the baby is born.

-At-home DNA tests are safe for all pregnant women because they’re completely non-invasive.
+At-home DNA tests are safe for all pregnant women because they’re non-invasive.
 They can help your child pave their way into the world by uncovering your roots and ancestry.

 Know Your DNA Reviews